peterwa88/docker-fastrcnn/README.md

-This is a modified version from opencv-detect-ssd.
+This is a modified version from tprlab's opencv-detect-ssd.

 ## Server
 /docker-app folder contains Flask server source code to be executed in docker container